fiftydinar/gidro-os/README.md

 - Add Nautilus "New Document" to context menu
 - Set Gnome Software to use Flathub-user remote by default
 - Hide ROM Properties desktop shortcut
+- Steam silent auto-start on boot enabled (if app is installed)
+- Discord silent auto-start on boot enabled (if app is installed)
 - Set Text Editor to use Nokia Pure text font, disable Restore Session, use higher contrast theme & highlight line numbers
 - Set Calculator to separate thousands
 - Set Clapper (Videos) to use Nokia Pure font for subtitles